Azure/Azure-AppServices-Diagnostics/infrastructure/README.md

 #### Note
-Currently the best way to run these deployments is to run them through azure dev ops Commit your changes, get them approved then run the release pipeline: ARM Template Deployment Liberation
+Currently the best way to run these deployments is to run them through azure dev ops Commit your changes, get them approved then run the release pipeline: `ARM Template Deployment Liberation`

-###### Architecture Overview.
+#### Architecture Overview.

-The aim is to use the "DeployAll.parameters.json" and then run it against "DeployAllAppServices.json"
+The aim is to use the `DeployAll.parameters.json` and then run it against `DeployAllAppServices.json` to create new app services or update their configurations.

-then after set up of new app services has been completed and verified you can then run:
+After set up of new app services has been set up, and verified you can then run `DeployAll.parameters.json` against
-  DeployAll.parameters.json
-against:
-  DeployAllFrontDoors.json
+  `DeployAllFrontDoors.json`
 to add the apps to the correct front doors.

+Many of the variables are configured inside of `DeployAllAppServices.json` and `DeployAllFrontDoors.json` **Note** not all configuration is done inside the `DeployAll.parameters.json` file.

+The parameters file is primally used as a way to get key vault secrets used for deployment.